Need to talk? Call 1800 882 436.

 How often should I get my child's eyes checked?

-In the early years, your child will have regular appointments with your child and family health nurse or doctor.
+In the early years, your child should have regular appointments with your child and family health nurse or doctor.
 They will have their eyes checked as part of their appointment.

 It's also recommended that your child has an eye and vision check by a qualified eye health professional: